R-Type-Epitek/R-Type/README.md

 ## 🔧 Technologies

 This project uses several modern technologies, including:

-C++: Our primary programming language, known for its efficiency and control over system resources.
+- **C++**: Our primary programming language, known for its efficiency and control over system resources.
-CMake: A cross-platform tool that simplifies the build process.
+- **CMake**: A cross-platform tool that simplifies the build process.
-Justfile: An intuitive, language-agnostic task runner.
+- **Justfile**: An intuitive, language-agnostic task runner.
-Docker: Used for containerizing the application, ensuring consistent environments across different systems.
+- **Docker**: Used for containerizing the application, ensuring consistent environments across different systems.
-Doxygen: A documentation generator that helps us maintain clear and comprehensive code documentation.
+- **Doxygen**: A documentation generator that helps us maintain clear and comprehensive code documentation.

 <br>